FC Halifax Town forward swaps the Shay for Spain to join Love Island cast

 Allen joined Town from Dover Athletic in 2019.

-A regular last term, Allen recently signed a new deal, but will now link up with the cast on the dating game show in which contestants must “couple up” with one another to avoid being “dumped” from a glamorous villa in Spain.
+A regular last term, Allen recently signed a new deal at the Shay, but will now link up with the cast on the dating game show in which contestants must “couple up” with one another to avoid being “dumped” from a glamorous villa in Spain.

 FC Halifax Town said in a short statement: “Jamie Allen has decided to join the cast of Love Island 2022, making his intentions clear that the opportunity is very important to him.